jiqingjerry/Concentration-memory-game/README.md

 # concentration-stub
-This is a javascript client for a multiplayer Concentration-style game https://en.wikipedia.org/wiki/Concentration_(card_game).
+This is a web app for multiplayer Concentration-style game https://en.wikipedia.org/wiki/Concentration_(card_game).

+Client code is provided by Alexey Chernikov.

 The goal of this turn-based memory game is to find matching pairs of cards, which are presented face down on a grid.